-During 1995, the Board of Directors met on four occasions.
-All directors attended at least 75 percent of the aggregate number of meetings of the Board and Board committees on which they served.
+During 1996 the Board of Directors met on four occasions.
+All directors attended at least 75 percent of the aggregate number of meetings of the Board and Board committees on which they served, except for Mr. Lanting who attended eight of eleven, or 73 percent.